tzaffi/my-mashapes/README.md

 ## Next, I need to get accounts and API keys

 * That's done.
-See the local config.json for each file
+This is store in local `config.json` (or `mashape.js`) in each app directory.
+Unfortunately, I can't really put that on git, as it's poor practice to divule API keys publically.

 ## Here's what you can expect